.png)

 What a Verified Mobile Audience Requires

-Building a mobile audience well is a different exercise from collecting emails, and the method reflects that.
+Building a verified mobile audience is a different exercise from collecting emails, and the method reflects that.
 Three elements matter.

 Deliberate collection.
 Popups, landing pages, QR codes, and in-store near-field communication (NFC) tags all work for capturing phone numbers, with the right mix depending on where the brand already has customer contact.
 The shift is treating phone as a primary field rather than a secondary one on an email form.